-This recipe is also a pick-me-up simply because of its wonderful aroma.
-If you are exhausted at the end of the day and thinking of skipping the dinner, its delightful aroma will surely make you hungry instantly.
+If you are exhausted at the end of a hectic day and thinking of skipping the dinner, try making this gorgeous Cajun spiced chicken and I can guarantee that its delightful aroma will make you hungry almost instantly.
+Enjoy!

 - Chicken legs with thigh – 6